 Think about their location

 It’s not necessary that you work with a legal recruiter who is physically in your targeted area, but it’s best to work with legal recruiters that focus on your specific geographical market.
-A legal recruiter who works and lives in Washington DC and does most of their work in that area is probably not the best choice for a lawyer in New York who wants to stay in New York.
+A legal recruiter who works and lives in Washington DC and does most of their work in that area is probably not the best choice for a lawyer interested in Dallas.

 What are the alternatives to working with a legal recruiter?